 Steps to Convert a Lead into a Contact in Salesforce

 Converting a lead into a contact in Salesforce is an important step in managing your sales.
-Follow these given steps to ensure a smooth and efficient conversion process:
+Follow these steps to ensure a smooth and efficient conversion process:

 1. Login to Salesforce